Denver-Devs/denverdevs.org/docs/resources/job-board-rules/README.md

 No one likes spam.
 Please do not reach out to anyone unless they’ve given you permission.
 If you’re having trouble with someone spamming you please reach out to an admin and we’ll take care of it.

-## Provide as much info as publicly possible in your post.
-If hiring you must have: tech stack, location & minimum salary estimate (or compensation)
+## Provide as much info as possible.
+If hiring you must have: tech stack, location & compensation.

 Specificity is your friend here.
-Add as many details as you can while respecting your client confidentiality.
+Add as many details as you can while respecting your client confidentiality and the public nature of Denver Devs.

+*Note:* [A new law was passed in Colorado](https://leg.colorado.gov/bills/sb19-085) that took effect on January 1, 2021, related to pay transparency.
+It requires that:
+* Employers must announce to all Colorado employees current job openings, and the pay ranges associated with them.
+* All job postings for positions that can be hired for and/or performed in Colorado must indicate the hourly or salary compensation, or a range of the hourly or salary compensation, and a general description of all the benefits and other compensation to be offered to the hired applicant.

 ## Keep replies as questions or sharing of the job board rules, and threaded or in a DM